alancam/bluelightpacs/README.md

 * Annotation and Image Markup (AIM)
 * DICOM SEG (Segmentation)
 * [LabelImg](https://github.com/tzutalin/labelImg)
-* Provide the function to convert the DICOM Overalys to a DICOM SEG object.
+* Provide the function to convert the DICOM Overlays to a DICOM SEG object.

 ## Plugins
-* Some advanced features are separated from the native parts of Bluelight to facilitate better performance.
+* Some advanced features are separated from the native parts of BlueLight to facilitate better performance.
 All supported functions are placed in folder `/scripts/plugin`.
 Using the [config](/bluelight/data/plugin.json) enable the selected plugins.
 If disableCatch is set as false, the plugin is enabled.

 ```json
 {